 - Driving Miss Daisy (1989)

-And on the small screen Happy Days, closely related to American Graffiti, as the film sold the concept, as well as borrowing Ron Howard from the TV show’s pilot, among other elements.
-The sitcom aired for 10 years (1974-1984), spawning multiple spinoffs.
+And on the small screen, Happy Days—closely related to American Graffiti, as the film sold the concept, as well as borrowing Ron Howard from the TV show’s pilot, among other elements—aired for 10 years (1974-1984), spawning multiple spinoffs.

 The surge in ’50s nostalgia and the simultaneous drop in films starring people of color is far from coincidental.
-The blacklash in all these works is pretty evident, with no major roles and sometimes not even minor roles for people of color in any of them with the exception of Driving Miss Daisy.
-Even in that film, Morgan Freeman plays Hoke Colburn, the titular white woman’s servant, so he’s far from an equal.
+The blacklash in all these works is pretty evident, with no major roles and sometimes not even minor ones for people of color in any of them, with the exception of Driving Miss Daisy.
+Even in that film, Morgan Freeman gets screen time as the titular white woman’s servant, so he’s far from an equal.

 So what was behind these changes in the film business?
-Longworth suggests that it was due to a corresponding shift in the overall political climate.
-In particular the “conservative revolution” ushered in by the Reagan administration, which Longworth characterizes as:³
+Longworth suggests it was due to a corresponding shift in the overall political climate.
+In particular, the “conservative revolution” ushered in by the Reagan administration, which she characterizes as:⁵